Yang00002/obsidian-latex-suite-with-autoim/README.md

 In default, the language in text environment is Chinese.
 If you want to use another language, you just need to change `im.exe`.

 AutoIM run command `im.exe` when coming into text environment, and `im.exe 1` when coming into math environment.
 You can make a new `im.exe` and tell autoIM its path by settings.

+## Acknowledgement

+Thank for [Obsidian Latex Suite](https://github.com/artisticat1/obsidian-latex-suite/) for its environment and method of detecting mouse moving.

+Thank for [Auto Shift Input](https://github.com/3biubiu/auto-shift-input) for its method of switching the InputMethod.

+Thank for [Vim IM Switch](https://github.com/yuanotes/obsidian-vim-im-switch-plugin) for its method of running C program in Obsidian plungins.